 Better known as co-writer of award-winning

-TV shows and film The Royle Family, The
+TV shows and films The Royle Family, The

 Mrs Merton Show, The Parole Officer,